Luzkan/FamilyBudget/README.md

 #### ➥ **Standardjs?**

 [Standardjs](https://standardjs.com/) wants single parenthesis.
 This ' character might be confusing with ` backtick character.
+For this reason, I gave up the [ts-standard](https://github.com/standard/ts-standard) library.